 The non-point source sizing criteria varies by the permitting scenario.
 Under the two Integrated Planning scenarios (IP and EX), the integrated planning framework allows the permittee the ability to credit across permits and for flexibility on the sizing requirements of stormwater best management practices for non-point source control.
-Therefore, the level of non-point source controls necessary to meet the receiving water quality load target was evaluated for varying water quality volume sizes, as described in Section 4.2, and level of implementation based on the highest unit performance and least cost mix of management strategies or to the maximum extent practicable (MEP) and described in Section 4.2.
+Therefore, the level of non-point source controls necessary to meet the receiving water quality load target was evaluated for varying water quality volume2 sizes (i.e., optimized sizing of BMPs), as described in Section Error!
+Reference source not found., and level of implementation based on the highest unit performance and least cost mix of management strategies to obtain the maximum extent practicable (MEP) as described in Section Error!
+Reference source not found..

-Under the Traditional Permitting (T) scenarios with a receiving water load target of 88 tons per year are evaluated through implementation of non-point source management strategies to meet the requirements under the MS4 permit and by standards in the New Hampshire Stormwater Manual (NHDES, 2008), which requires sizing stormwater BMPs to capture and treat the volume from a 1 inch storm.
-The Traditional Permitting scenario does not allow include an MEP analysis or cross permit load reduction crediting.
+Under the Traditional Permitting (T) scenarios with a receiving water load target of 88 tons per year are evaluated through implementation of non-point source management strategies to meet the requirements under the MS4 permit and by standards in the New Hampshire Stormwater Manual (NHDES, 2008), which recommends sizing stormwater BMPs to capture and treat the volume from a 1 inch storm water quality storm.
+The Traditional Permitting scenario assumes that optimized sizing of BMPs (using volumes less than 1 inch) and cross permit load reduction crediting are not acceptable.